Hexadoon/Data-Recovery/README.md

-- The playable files can be found [here](https://github.com/Hexadoon/Data-Recovery/tree/master/Data-Recovery/CurrentGame) -Download the correct folder for your platform.
+- The playable files can be found [here](https://github.com/Hexadoon/Data-Recovery/tree/master/Data-Recovery/CurrentGame)
+- Download the correct folder for your platform.
 Run the app in mac and the .exe file in windows to play the game.

 ## Movement Controls